Fisher Mound Group: Plant remains

 Plant remains were not systematically collected in the Fisher excavations since the use of flotation techniques were not yet widely adopted.
 However, it was reported that large quantities of maize were recovered and there is little doubt that the Fisher inhabitants were an agricultural society, although hunting still provided for a large portion of their subsistence.

 Pottery

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Archaeologists have utilized pottery as a tool in analysing a prehistoric culture.
+It is can be very plentiful at a site and the details of manufacture and decoration are used as indicators of time, space and culture.

 Many complete or reconstructable vessels were found with the Fisher Mound burials, which greatly facilitated the artifact analysis.

 In 1927 Langford described the pottery found in the three Upper Mississippian levels, but it was not until 1948 that JW Griffin developed a detailed typology.
 He called the shell-tempered pottery in Period A Fisher Ware, and the grit-tempered pottery in Periods B and C Langford Ware.